Section 75 of the Consumer Credit Act, timeshare linked loans and timeshare purchased by credit cards

-The elements which should underlying timeshare contract should be considered when seeking to establish an unfair relationship.
+The elements which underlying timeshare contract should be considered when seeking to establish an unfair relationship.
 That relationship and the establishment of it was with “Link” (and every other timeshare lender).
 They alone are required to prove that the agreement was fair not the consumer.
 “Link” had failed to do so, therefore the consumer case was successful.

 The dishonesty as to her income claim was relevant as that was not the basis upon which the agreement was rescinded and therefore, its causative weight and relevance were much lower than it might otherwise have been.